 This year the Flagline Trailfest will be donating a portion of the proceeds from the event to the Bend Endurance Academy. http://www.bendenduranceacademy.org/.

 Dave's day job in NYC is with a rug cleaning business that is doing well enough to sponsor a runner this year.
-In addition to knowing how to clean large area rugs properly, they also know that physical exersize and an active lifestyle are essential to keeping your sainity in the Big Apple.
+In addition to being an expert NYC rug cleaner, they also know that physical exersize and an active lifestyle are essential to keeping your sanity in the Big Apple.
 We're grateful to the folks at Sunshine Fine Rug Care for providing our event with a generous grant in exchange for a few mentions in this post and in our promotional material.

 Our mission is to promote healthy living through active, outdoor experiences.
 We emphasize teamwork, personal growth and community responsibility.